ldzoid/damn-vulnerable-defi-v2/README.md

 ## 11 - Backdoor

 This one's tough.
 I suggest you to do research about GnosisSafe wallets and proxy contracts before attempting or even reading this.
 So initially there is a team of 4 people using some kind of wallet registry (**WalletRegistry.sol**) that is used to create more secure wallets.
-As a reward, each team member will get 10 DVT tokens once they create their GnosisSafe wallet. **WalletRegistry.sol** just makes some security checks before handing them the tokens to wallet.
-It allows each team member to create wallet only once.
+As a reward, each team member will get 10 DVT tokens once they create their GnosisSafe wallet. **WalletRegistry.sol** just makes some security checks before handing them the tokens to the wallet.
+It allows each team member to create a wallet only once.

-The way this works is following.
-User has to create instance of **GnosisSafeProxy.sol** with **GnosisSafeProxyFactory.sol** contract.
+The way this works is the following.
+A user has to create an instance of **GnosisSafeProxy.sol** with **GnosisSafeProxyFactory.sol** contract.
 The logic implementation of the wallet is stored in a contract called **Singleton**.
-It's instance of **GnosisSafe.sol** contract and it's deployed only once for all GnosisSafe wallets.
-That's possible due to proxy desing pattern, so only thing that you deploy once you create the wallet is the **GnosisSafeProxy.sol** that will basically `delegatecall` to implementation contract (singleton) all function calls.
-State is stored in the proxy.
-Now this all might sound confusing and it should.
-It took me few hours of watching differnet videos and reading articles to fully grasp how it all works.
-Once you fully comprehent the desing of these contracts continue on because exploit is not easy to understand as well at first.
+It's an instance of the **GnosisSafe.sol** contract and it's deployed only once for all GnosisSafe wallets.
+That's possible due to the proxy design pattern, so the only thing that you deploy once you create the wallet is the **GnosisSafeProxy.sol** that will basically `delegatecall` to the implementation contract (singleton) all function calls.
+The state is stored in the proxy.
+Now, this all might sound confusing and it should.
+It took me a few hours of watching different videos and reading articles to fully grasp how it all works.
+Once you fully comprehend the design of these contracts continue because the exploit is not easy to understand as well at first.

-There is a special functionality inside GnosisSafe contracts that allows you to add so called Modules on top of the wallet.
-It's made to allow more flexibility and functinality.
+There is a special functionality inside GnosisSafe contracts that allows you to add so-called Modules on top of the wallet.
+It's made to allow more flexibility and functionality.
 But that's exactly where vulnerability comes in.
-The problem with this is that once we initialize the wallet, it allows you to delegatecall to arbitrary contract (module) with arbitrary data.
-What it means is that if you deploy your wallet through some malicous third party website, it can basically install a "backdoor" on your wallet and control your funds.
-For us this is not the exact exploit, but it's very similiar.
+The problem with this is that once we initialize the wallet, it allows you to delegatecall to an arbitrary contract (module) with arbitrary data.
+What it means is that if you deploy your wallet through some malicious third-party website, it can basically install a "backdoor" on your wallet and control your funds.
+For us, this is not the exact exploit, but it's very similar.
 Since no member of the team deployed a wallet, we can take advantage of it.
-We will initialize their wallets and approve us for wallet's DVT with our malicous module (because wallet will delegatecall our module), so once they receive it we can send it to us.
-This is the concept and explaination on a very high level, I will share the solution code below.
+We will initialize their wallets and approve us for the wallet's DVT with our malicious module (because the wallet will delegatecall our module), so once they receive it we can send it to us.
+This is the concept and explanation on a very high level, I will share the solution code below.

-We need to make new **BackdoorAttack.sol** module contract.
+We need to make a new **BackdoorAttack.sol** module contract.
 It will have `setupTokens()` and `exploit()` functions.
-First one will be called with delegatecall once the wallet proxy is being initialized and second is the starting point of the exploit.
-That's the function we will call, it will loop through team and for each member it will deploy new wallet using `createProxyWithCallback()` function inside **GnosisSafeProxyFactory.sol**.
+First, one will be called with delegatecall once the wallet proxy is initialized and the second is the starting point of the exploit.
+That's the function we will call, it will loop through the team, and for each member, it will deploy a new wallet using the `createProxyWithCallback()` function inside **GnosisSafeProxyFactory.sol**.
 That will initiate the callback that we specify (**WalletRegistry.sol** `proxyCreated()`) function.
-Once the wallet registry send the tokens we will just transfer them to us and that's the whole exploit.
+Once the wallet registry sends the tokens we will just transfer them to us and that's the whole exploit.

 Solution code: